NSAPH/data-paltform-internal-docs/docs/ExecutionEnv.md

 ## Running in Docker container

-### general notes on running pipelines in a docker container
+### General notes on running pipelines in a docker container

 For production mode and for running CWL pipelines using either Airflow user interface or command line, the best way is to run everything